Woody Harrelson: Personal life

 In 1985, Harrelson married Nancy Simon (daughter of playwright Neil Simon) in Tijuana, Mexico.
 The union was not intended to be serious, and the two had planned to divorce the following day, but the storefront marriage/divorce parlor was closed when they returned to it and they remained married for another ten months.

 In 2008, he married Laura Louie, a co-founder of the organic food delivery service Yoganics.
 They met in 1987 when she worked as his personal assistant.
 They reside in Maui, Hawaii, and have three daughters (born in 1993, 1996, and 2006).

 Harrelson was awarded an honorary Doctor of Humane Letters (DHL) from Hanover College in 2014.

 Harrelson is a fan of chess.
 In November 2018, he attended the first game of the World Chess Championship in London, played between Norwegian champion Magnus Carlsen and American contender Fabiano Caruana.
 He made the ceremonial first move for the game.
 He had also played the ceremonial first move for the previous World Chess Championship, held in New York City in 2016.

 In 1999 in Prague, Woody Harrelson, playing White, employed the Parham Attack, named after Bernard Parham, to draw World Chess Champion Garry Kasparov.
 However, Harrelson was aided by several chess Grandmasters who were in Prague to spectate the chess match between GM Alexei Shirov and GM Judit Polgár.

 In 2020, Harrelson was seen practicing Brazilian jiu-jitsu while filming, having received the first stripe on his white belt.

 Harrelson is a fan of the Cincinnati Bengals.

-In 2023, Harrelson's longtime friend and True Detective co-star/co-executive producer Matthew McConaughey stated that he and Harrelson could potentially be brothers.
+In 2023, Harrelson's longtime friend and True Detective co-star/co-executive producer Matthew McConaughey stated that he and Harrelson could potentially be half-brothers.
 McConaughey's mother claimed to have been intimate with Harrelson's father, Charles Harrelson, around the time of McConaughey's conception.